Who

 - Gene Shackman, Xun Wang and Ya-Lin Liu.
 Is life getting better?
 A

-by the Global Social Change Research Project.
-Available at the OECD
+Prepared by the Global Social Change Research Project.
+Available

 - Pamphlet 1: Introduces the Global Project on Measuring the